iam-pratap/Interview-Preparation-Guide/shell-scripting/shell-scripting-notes-q&a.md

 vim -r <file-name>
 ```
 #### Note:
-whatever action that you are performing using your keyoard or you are performing using some commands okay lets say you are using a kill command, kill command is basically used to kill a process so if a java process is running and you want to kill it so what you will say kill -9 java. so if the name of the process is java or you the process ID lets say the process ID is one one one one
+whatever action that you are performing using your keyoard or using some commands, lets say you are using a kill command, kill command is basically used to kill a process so if a java process is running and you want to kill it so kill -9 java.
+If the name of the process is java or the process ID lets say the process ID is 1111 then`kill -9 <process-id>`.

--9 ---> instructs the linuc compiler or the Linux kernel to say okay kill this specific process with this process id.
+-9 ---> instructs the linux compiler or Linux kernel to say okay kill this specific process with this process id.
 when you executing this command there is a signal that is passed to the Linux saying that okay so this person is asking you to kill a specific file so this is a signal.

 ctrl+c ---> to terminate the script